Jump To

 While we couldn't get the project live, speaking to users and hearing that they feel seen - and how rare that feeling is in financial services - has proven to me the value of this project and its outcomes.

 This project required very fast paced, simultaneous design work.
 In order to keep to the timelines, I had to learn quickly when to delegate work, and when to deprioritise and do quick benefit/risk analyses .
-It was great getting to work so close with customers again, being able to hear honest feedback and critiques of there experience and make them feel seen.
+It was great getting to work so close with customers again, being able to hear honest feedback and critiques of their experience and make them feel seen.